If you are using a Mac, you have a few options for Terminals.

 But what are Ctrl and Meta keys?

 For that, let’s go to the next lesson.
 If you are on a Mac, this lesson is sufficient to get setup.
-You can skip the next lesson which is for WIndows users.
+You can skip the next lesson, which is for Windows users.

-One final setting to pay attention to here is your cursor: The actually little marker on the screen that tells you where your next keystroke will be input at: You an choose a block, underline, or vertical cursor, and you can choose whether or not to have it blink:
+One final setting to pay attention to here is your cursor: The actually little marker on the screen that tells you the place where your next keystroke will be.
+For cursor, you have choices of choose a block, underline, or vertical cursor, and you can choose whether or not to have it blink:

 Block